DarkStoorM/laravel-boilerplate/README.md

 #### Route Naming

 There is a thing I don't like: having hard-coded Route names.
-While it's easy to grab them with VSCode extensions (route name resolving), I like having
+While it's easy to grab them with VSCode extensions (route name resolving), I like having the route names ready-to-use from a set of constants, so the route names can be referenced simply by a class constant everywhere.
+This is a nice feature, especially for testing, where same route names are used multiple times.

 The file resides under `App\Libs\Utils\NamedRoute`.
 As explained in the file, this can be completely skipped.
 The library is registered, so it's available in the Views without cluttering the Blade Templates with namespaces.